PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 ### Session 9 Plans

+TODO:
-TODO: what happens with Forge if ozzie can't make it?
+- [x] what happens with Forge if ozzie can't make it?
+- Make handouts
 ### Outline
 - Finish up the [[Wolfsbane Workshop]]
 - Aeren's been kidnapped